psychemedia/middle-english-romances/sir-amadace.md

 And ley my hart full nere/*
 The knyght §eyd to his feloo tho:
-" Wheder lovyst thou better of the too?"
+"Wheder lovyst thou better of the too?"

 He seyd " My,wyfe so dere."
 M Sython thou lovyst her the more,